What is iGEM?

 The iGEM Jamboree allows teams to travel to Paris in October to present their work to judges and meet other teams from all over the world.
 The Jamboree is an amazing experience that allows us to collaborate with other teams and showcase the work of our students at an international level.

-Our team, although located in New York and Baltimore, shared proximity to major waterways: the Hudson River and the Chesapeake Bay.
-The relevance of PCB caused our team to quickly become interested to learn more about PCB pollution.
+The East Coast BioCrew, although located in New York and Baltimore, share proximity to major waterways: the Hudson River and the Chesapeake Bay.
 Despite the prohibition on the usage of PCBs decades ago, these two waterways are polluted by over a million tons of PCBs.
-Therefore, we chose to investigate the degradation of PCBs for our iGEM project.

 The 2021 Crew